jchultarsky101/pcli/README.md

 # <a id="about-the-project"></a>About the project

-This utility is a CLI client for Physna's public API V2.
+This utility is a command-line (CLI) client for Physna's public API V2.
 It could be used to interact with the system in automated ways.

-**Disclaimer**: This software is an open-source project and is not an officially supported product of Physna, Inc. Its primary purpose is to serve as a reference implementation and provide examples for utilizing the APIs.
-It has not been assessed for SOC2 compliance.
-Please make sure to read the license.
+**Disclaimer**: This software is an open-source project and is not an officially supported product of Physna, Inc. It is intended as a reference implementation and provides examples for using the APIs.
+This software has not been evaluated for SOC 2 compliance.
+Please review the license before use.

 # <a id="built-with"></a>Built with